Bayesian Cluster Weighted Gaussian Models: Application to TCGA data

-We have implemented 30 runs of the telescoping sampler, each one consisting of 250000 iterations.
+We implemented 30 runs of the telescoping sampler, each one consisting of 250000 iterations.
 Figure \ref{fig:real_multiple_chains} displays the sampled values of the logarithm of the posterior density for each run.
 It is evident that in several instances the sampler is stuck within minor modes of the posterior distribution.
 In particular 12 out of 30 chains (namely, the chains 1, 3, 4, 5, 8, 9, 15, 18, 20, 21, 25 and 29) remain trapped in minor modes.
-Also, some chains require many MCMC iterations to discover the main mode: an example of this behavior is shown in the draws of chains 12 and 14 which both switch from a model with $K_+=5$ clusters (green points) to a model with $K_+=4$ clusters (red points) after a large number of MCMC iterations (recall that the trace corresponds to thinned samples of 200000 iterations, following a warm-up period of 50000 iterations).
+Also, some chains require many MCMC iterations to discover the main mode; an example of this behavior is shown in the draws of chains 12 and 14 which both switch from a model with $K_+=5$ clusters (green points) to a model with $K_+=4$ clusters (red points) after a large number of MCMC iterations (note that the trace corresponds to thinned samples of 200000 iterations, following a warm-up period of 50000 iterations).
 We observed that this behavior is characterized by the presence of excessive clusters having few allocated observations.
 The telescoping sampler has to, therefore, cross regions of small posterior probability in order to ``eliminate'' the excessive clusters and then discover higher posterior density areas.

 Figure \ref{fig:real_K_posterior}(a) displays the estimated posterior distribution of the number of clusters $K_+$ arising from the 30 runs of the telescoping sampler.
 Figure \ref{fig:real_K_posterior}(b) displays the estimated posterior distribution of the number of clusters $K_+$, after keeping all runs that converged to the main mode of the posterior distribution.
-In both cases, the mode corresponds to $K_+ = 4$ which agrees with the ``true'' number of the underlying groups (cancer types) in the data.
+In both cases, the mode corresponds to $K_+ = 4$, which is consistent with the ``true'' number of groups (cancer types).